 Who does not love extras?
-The Express Analytics’ use of the latest ridge-regression and evolutionary algorithms give our Marketing Mix Models that extra edge.
+Express Analytics’ use of the latest ridge-regression and evolutionary algorithms give our Marketing Mix Models that extra edge.

 At its core, the models use the regression method for studying the effect of one or more independent variables like price or advertising cost on a dependent variable such as sales.
 The analysis is then used to extract key information to help your marketing effort.
 These could be to simulate marketing scenarios using what-if analysis, for example.

-Our MMM models help your marketing teams hit the bull’s eye by maximizing accuracy of the marketing spend.
+Our MMM models help your marketing teams hit the bull’s eye by maximizing the accuracy of the marketing spend.
 Marketing managers can use this report to reallocate their marketing budgets.
 They can see the impact on sales within a few weeks.

 How We Apply The Results Of MMM Analysis

-The marketing mix model is used to understand in a scientific way the impact of marketing campaigns, and the contribution of each element in it on the overall plan.
+The marketing mix model is used to understand in a scientific way the impact of marketing campaigns, and the contribution of each element in it to the overall plan.
 What gets measured gets managed, after all.